sams500/sams500/README.md

 ### Hi there 👋, I am Soilihi or simply SAM.
 - 🔭 I’m interested in computer vision.
-- 🔭 I have also a background on software engineering.
+- 🔭 I'm also interested on mobile developpement using flutter because i have a background on software engineering.
 - 🌱 I’m currently pursuing my master's degree at Beihang university.
 - 💬 My research topic include both software and computer vision techniques.
 - ⚡ Goals: 1- master the common deep learning frameworks.
 2- work on my graduation thesis.
 3- publish at least one computer vision paper.